mbloch/mapshaper/README.md

 ### Interactive web interface

-The web UI works in recent versions of Chrome and Firefox as well as IE 10+.
-Exporting is not supported in Safari.
+The web UI works in recent desktop versions of Chrome, Firefox, Safari and Internet Explorer.
+Safari before v10.1 and IE before v10 are not supported.

 The mapshaper distribution includes the script `mapshaper-gui`, which runs mapshaper's web interface locally.
 You can also visit [mapshaper.org](http://www.mapshaper.org) to use mapshaper online.